Shortcut / Hotkeys

 2. Globally, for every instrument and exchange

-Most keys will accept a binding, including letters a-z, A-Z and some symbols.
-Numerical 1,2,3,4... etc keys and special keys such as Escape, Space etc can be used by typing a special code.
+Most keys will accept a binding, including letters a-z, A-Z, some symbols, numerical 1,2,3,4... , F-keys and special keys such as Escape, Space etc can be used by typing a special code.
 Enter "bind help" to see the list.

 After you successfully bind the key, pressing that key will trigger the command.